mattermost/mattermost-developer-documentation/site/content/blog/subpath.md

 make restart
 ```

-Note that this environment variable is also honoured by the server as an override to config.json as described in [Configuration Settings](https://docs.mattermost.com/administration/config-settings.html#configuration-settings), so feel free to throw this export in your shell's initialization script to apply to both the server and the webapp simultaneously.
+This environment variable is also honoured by the server as an override to config.json as described in [documentation](https://docs.mattermost.com/administration/config-settings.html#configuration-settings).
+Therefore, you can include this export in your shell's initialization script to apply to both the server and the webapp simultaneously.

-#### How does it work?
+#### How do subpaths work?

-Under the covers, in development, our [webpack.config.js](https://github.com/mattermost/mattermost-webapp/blob/daefd1c76844612f3aaccfb5e42f12000e59cbfd/webpack.config.js#L136) is parsing the `MM_SERVICESETTINGS_SITEURL` environment variable to extract the subpath.
+Under the covers, in development, our [webpack.config.js](https://github.com/mattermost/mattermost-webapp/blob/daefd1c76844612f3aaccfb5e42f12000e59cbfd/webpack.config.js#L136) parses the `MM_SERVICESETTINGS_SITEURL` environment variable to extract the subpath.
 This is first used by [HtmlWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin/) to anchor the assets loaded by [root.html](https://github.com/mattermost/mattermost-webapp/blob/master/root.html).
 It is then exported into the node environment as `process.env.PUBLIC_PATH` and used by [entry.js](https://github.com/mattermost/mattermost-webapp/blob/master/entry.js) to define [`__webpack_public_path__`](https://webpack.js.org/guides/public-path/), affecting all modules loaded dynamically after the web application starts.

 In production, with a non-root subpath, the application server [rewrites](https://github.com/mattermost/mattermost-server/blob/dd35ad43caab407cc70ef3b153b3f94d57242ed9/utils/subpath.go#L26) root.html to export `window.publicPath`.
 This is checked by entry.js to similarly define `__webpack_public_path__`.
 Since `HtmlWebpackPlugin` is only run during development, the server also rewrites parts of `root.html` and various CSS files to reflect the correct subpath.
 To make the rewriting robust against multiple subpath changes, the application server [uses](https://github.com/mattermost/mattermost-server/blob/dd35ad43caab407cc70ef3b153b3f94d57242ed9/utils/subpath.go#L50) any existing definition of `window.publicPath` to match the appropriate strings.